 these test files OR a whole different project from your working code.

-To use the harness you need to download the bevotest.jar file from John Thywissen (former CS314 Ta who wrote the testing framework we use to grade programs). bevotest.jar is a collection of code you need for the A11Test_Huffman to work.
+To use the harness you need to download the bevotest.jar file created by John Thywissen (former CS314 TA who wrote the testing framework we use to grade programs). bevotest.jar is a collection of code you need for the A11Test_Huffman to work.
 (The jar contains various .class files.)
 See this page for info on how to include a jar in your Eclipse project.